On Two Fronts

 This photo from "On Two Fronts" shows an

-instrument panel that would go into a M4A2 Sherman tank, or an M10
+instrument panel that would go into either an M4A2 Sherman tank or an M10

 Wolverine tank destroyer.
 Both were powered by twin Detroit Diesel